Learn to read, understand and interpret an income statement

 • Purchases of goods: cost of products purchased for resale as is (purchase/resale)

-• Change in merchandise inventory: This is the difference between the merchandise inventory at the beginning and end of the year.
-If there is more inventory at the end of the year than at the beginning, then the inventory change is negative because the inventory has increased.
-This is counterintuitive, but it's because you shouldn't double-count the expenses related to purchasing merchandise and the inventory not yet sold.
-This will be detailed in a dedicated article.
+• Change in inventory: This is the difference between the inventory at the beginning and end of the year.
+If there is more inventory at the end of the year than at the beginning, then the change in inventory is negative because the inventory has increased.
+We must therefore deduct this inventory from expenses (hence the negative value), because we have not yet sold these goods.
+This is counterintuitive, but it is due to the fact that we should not count the expenses related to purchasing goods and unsold inventory twice.
+We have already explained this earlier in this course, and we will provide more detailed explanations in future courses.

 • Purchases of raw materials and other supplies: cost of materials used to manufacture products